Step-by-Step Course Selection

 Are you in Nursing?
 Visit this website or page 34 of the First-Year Calendar for first year course requirements and exemptions.

 For further assistance with course selection, register for a Summer Academic Orientation (SAO) appointment.
-Sign up online here, or call (519) 661-3070 Monday through Friday, 8:30 a.m. – 4:30 p.m.
-EST for your appointment today!
+Sign up online here or if you have questions you can call (519) 661-2100!

 Planning for Second Year